Commission on Disabilities

 Commissioners serve on a number other commissions, boards and committees that provide opportunity for increased knowledge of community needs and the resources to address them.

-VII.
-Future Goals and Recommendations
+Future Goals

-Members of the Commission have expressed interest in pursuing the following initiatives in 2009.
-In each case a collaborative effort with partner organizations will be required.
+Members of the Commission have expressed interest in pursuing the

 Population and Services Information Initiative